ansys/openapi-common/README.rst

    sudo apt install build-essentials python3.8-dev libkrb5-dev
    pip install ansys-openapi-common[linux-kerberos]

-Once the installation completes, ensure your ``krb5.conf`` file is set up correctly for your Kerberos configuration and that you have a valid ``keytab file`, which is normally at ``/etc/krb5.keytab``.
+Once the installation completes, ensure that your ``krb5.conf`` file is set up correctly for your Kerberos configuration and that you have a valid ``keytab file`, which is normally in ``/etc/krb5.keytab``.

 License
 -------

-The library is provided under the terms of the MIT license, you can find the license text in the LICENSE file at the root of the repository.
+The OpenAPI Common library is provided under the terms of the MIT license.
+You can find the license text in the LICENSE file at the root of the repository.